Coon vs. Coon and Friends: Plot

-Followed by Mint Berry Crunch, Mysterion tracks down the Coon and Cthulhu as the latter have just finished massacring Justin Bieber and a number of his fans.
-After berating the Coon for re-making the world in his own image (something no superhero is meant to do), Mysterion challenges Cthulhu by offering him an easy win if he brings his friends back, only for Cthulhu to simply walk away after being influenced by the Coon's "cute kitten" act.
-A bright light descends from the air and a man appears inside, who reveals himself to be Bradley's biological father from a far away planet who sent his son to Earth to stop evil from taking over the Earth.
-Bradley, whose Mint Berry Crunch powers were actually real, manages to subdue Cthulhu, drag him back to the dimension from which he came, save the other heroes from oblivion, shut the hole which BP drilled into the Gulf of Mexico, and briefly return home to give the middle finger to his sister.
-With Cartman jailed at the Coon & Friends' secret base, Mint Berry Crunch vanishes in a flash of light as the rest of the heroes express surprise that Bradley really did have superpowers.
+Followed by Mint Berry Crunch, Mysterion challenges Cthulhu by offering him an easy win if he brings his friends back.
+A bright light descends from the air and a man appears inside, who reveals himself to be Bradley's biological father from a faraway planet who sent his son to Earth to stop evil from taking over the Earth.
+Bradley drags Cthulhu back to the dimension from which he came, saving the other heroes.
 Mysterion, disappointed that he did not learn anything about his true past and identity, says he is going to bed and shoots himself in the head.
-That night, his mother suddenly gives birth to another new baby Kenny.
-Wrapping him in an orange hoodie, she remarks to his father that they never should have gone to those cult meetings.
+That night, his mother gives birth to another new baby Kenny.
+After placing the newborn Kenny in his bed, his parents lament ever going to "that stupid cult meeting."